shjh3117/CelLit/README.md

 ## Introduction
 This shader applies lighting effects in the cartoon of manga or animation.
-It modifies the HLSL code of the engine's subsurface shading model, requiring the engine's shader files to be replaced.
+It modifies the HLSL code of the engine's preintergrated skin shading model and cloth shading model, so requiring the engine's shader files to be replaced.
 CelLit Shader offers the following key features:

 - **Cel Rendering**
   ![20250213-1750-15 2693118-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/3ac52842-b305-437c-bc2d-e830d6c6a541) ![image-ezgif com-resize](https://github.com/user-attachments/assets/5619a1aa-3b7e-4d6c-b600-0a16f2385a36)
   Cartoon-like shading for surfaces lit by direct lighting.
   Supports Mult-tone Shading(2-10 tone).
+  Supports Shadow threshold map.
   Suppresses self-shadowing.
   Compatible with all types of lighting.
   Compatible with transmission.